Teechain: A Secure Payment Network with Asynchronous Blockchain Access: Evaluation

-\mypar{Complete graph throughput} We execute the Bitcoin workload across several complete \sys graphs.
-We vary the number of nodes in the deployment from 5~to 30~machines. \Cref{fig:complete-throughput} shows the achieved network throughput for each deployment.
-For all fault tolerant strategies, throughput scales linearly with the number of nodes.
-No fault tolerance ($n=1$) performs best (\txs{2.2 million} with 30~machines), while the use of committee chains with $n>1$ limits throughput (\txs{1 million} with 30 machines).
-There is little difference (9\%) between $n=2$ committee members per deposit and $n=3$---with chain replication, throughput is bottlenecked by the time taken to replicate state.
-We note that, in a complete graph deployment, there is no need for multi-hop payments.
+\Cref{fig:complete-throughput} shows the throughput for the complete graph topology.
+For all committee chain lengths, throughput scales linearly with the node number.
+Committee chains of length~$n = 1$ perform best (\txs{2.2 million} with 30~machines); committee chains with $n > 1$ limit throughput (\txs{1 million}).
+There is little difference (9\%) between $n = 2$~committee members and $n = 3$; throughput is bottlenecked by the time to replicate state.

-\mypar{Hub-and-spoke throughput} We execute the Bitcoin workload with the hub-and-spoke graph deployment from \Cref{fig:hubandspoke}.
-For multi-hop payments, we use the shortest possible path---if there are multiple, only one is chosen. \Cref{tab:hubandspoke-throughput} shows the results.
-Without fault tolerance ($n=1$), the network achieves around \txs{671}, with an average payment latency of approx.~500\unit{ms}.
-With two comittee members per deposit ($n=2$), throughput is around \txs{210}, with slightly higher latencies.
-The average number of hops per payment is around 3.

-\mypar{Topology comparison} Payment throughput degrades significantly in the hub-and-spoke topology compared to the complete graph topology: more than 1000$\times$ when comparing the topologies with 20~machines and identical fault tolerance.
-This is a result of having to lock channels during multi-hop payments, forcing payments to compete for channels.
-To overcome this, we implement and evaluate two approaches to avoid locking contention: (i)~\emph{dynamic routing} to allow payments to execute across different paths in the graph, so as to route around contention; and (ii)~\emph{temporary channels} to allow concurrent payments between endpoints (see \cref{sec:chain:lock}).

-\mypar{Dynamic routing} \Cref{tab:hubandspoke-throughput} shows the throughput when payments are retried using different paths.
-When retrying payments, each machine first tries the shortest path, before incrementally trying longer paths.
-Throughput with dynamic routing degrades by between 50\%--70\% depending on fault tolerance.
-This is a result of longer multi-hop paths, locking up more channels; seen by more hops per payment on average.
+Next we consider the hub-and-spoke graph topology.
+Multi-hop payments use the shortest path---if there are multiple paths, only one is chosen.
+As multi-hop payments lock channels during execution, payments compete with one another.
+To overcome this, \sys uses dynamic channel creation to allow concurrent payments between endpoints (see~\cref{sec:chain:lock}).

-\mypar{Temporary channels} \Cref{fig:ghostchannels} shows how throughput increases when tier 1 and 2 nodes in the hub-and-spoke graph support temporary channel creation.
-We avoid temporary channels for tier 3 nodes because it is unlikely that individual users are willing to deposit funds.
-As seen, throughput scales almost linearly with the number of temporary channels~\emph{(G)}, for both no fault tolerance ($n=1$ committee members) and one replica ($n=2$).
-The results show diminishing returns as $G$ increases because tier 3 nodes still suffer from congestion.
+\Cref{fig:ghostchannels} shows how the throughput increases as intermediate nodes (\ie tier~1 and~2) are permitted to create more dynamic channels.
+Without dynamic channels, \ie $G = 1$, with $n = 3$~committee chains, the network achieves around \txs{210}, with an average latency of 720\unit{ms}.
+With $G > 1$, throughput scales almost linearly with the number of channels, for both $n = 1$ and $n = 3$.
+We obtain diminishing returns as $G$ increases further because tier~3 nodes become congested.